felixleopoldo/trilearn/README.md

 ```
 $ pip install trilearn
 ```
-This package currently requieres Python 2.7
+This package currently requires Python 2.7
 ### Running the tests

 ```
 $ make test
 ```
+## Usage
+See the Jupyter notebooks for examples of usage.

 ## Scripts
 ### Continuous data